 Nominated Individual: Nominated individual means the person who is employed as a director, manager or secretary of a body and whose name has been notified to CQC as being the person who is responsible for supervising the management of the regulated activity by the CQC.
-Our Nominated Individual is our Chief Executive, Dr James Matthew Wilson.
+Our Nominated Individual is Dr James Matthew Wilson.

 Personal Care: Provision of intimate and sensitive assistance in the Activities of Daily Living, ranging from but not confined to companionship to personal hygiene, washing and dressing and nutrition.